-Facebook broadens measures against QAnon, will remove groups
+Facebook says it will ban groups for ‘representing’ QAnon

 OAKLAND, Calif.
 (AP) —

-Facebook is tightening its policy against QAnon, the baseless conspiracy theory that paints President Donald Trump as a secret warrior against a supposed child-trafficking ring run by celebrities and “deep state’ government officials.
+Facebook said it will ban groups that “represent” QAnon, the baseless conspiracy theory that paints President Donald Trump as a secret warrior against a supposed child-trafficking ring run by celebrities and “deep state’ government officials.

 The company said Tuesday that it will remove Facebook pages, groups and Instagram accounts for “representing QAnon” — even if they don’t promote violence.
-Facebook did not immediately explain what it means for Facebook groups to “represent” QAnon.
+The social network said it will consider a variety of factors to decide if a group meets its criteria for a ban, including its name, the biography or “about” section of the page, and discussions within the page, group or Instagram account.

+Mentions of QAnon in a group focused on a different subject won’t necessarily lead to a ban, Facebook said.

 Less than two months ago, Facebook said it would stop promoting the group and its adherents, although it faltered with spotty enforcement.
 It said it would only remove QAnon groups if they promote violence.
 That is no longer the case.

-The company said it is starting to enforce the policy as of Tuesday but cautioned that it “will take time and will continue in the coming days and weeks.”
+The company said it started to enforce the policy Tuesday but cautioned that it “will take time and will continue in the coming days and weeks.”

 The QAnon phenomenon has sprawled across a patchwork of secret Facebook groups, Twitter accounts and YouTube videos in recent years.
 QAnon has been linked to real-world violence such as criminal reports of kidnapping and dangerous claims that the coronavirus is a hoax.